Master13011/Mailcow-HA/README_en.md

 - **Vmail Service Status**: Monitors disk usage for the virtual mail service (Vmail).
 - **Container Status**: Provides an overview of the status of all Docker containers associated with Mailcow.
 - **Intelligent Caching** 🧠: All sensor data is cached locally for 12 hours to reduce load on the Mailcow API and improve Home Assistant performance (Without Containers status Docker -> 10 mins.).
-- **Enable or disable entity verification** : Allows enabling or disabling entity verification, with the option to set a start and end time.
+- **Enable or disable entity verification** : Allows enabling or disabling entity verification, between 11:00 PM and 5:00 AM.

 ## Installation